Extreme value theory for singular subspace estimation in the matrix denoising model: Numerical examples

 \section{Numerical examples}

 This section provides a suite of numerical examples and illustrations using simulations.
 For ease of presentation, we sometimes refer to parametrized sequences of matrices (corresponding to sequences of null and alternative hypotheses) simply by their representatives.
-For example, we may identify $\{\1_{n}\}_{n \ge 1}$ (where large values of $n$ are of primary interest) simply by $\1_{n}$.
+For example, we may identify $\{\1_{n}\}_{n \ge 1}$ simply by $\1_{n}$, where large values of $n$ are of primary interest.